check-spelling-sandbox/materialize/doc/user/content/manage/access-control/rbac-terraform-tutorial.md

     ```

     {{< note >}}
   All of the grant resources are a 1:1 between a specific role, object and privilege.
-So adding three privileges to the `dev_role` will require three Terraform resources which can can be accomplished with the `for_each` meta-argument.
+So adding three privileges to the `dev_role` will require three Terraform resources which can be accomplished with the `for_each` meta-argument.
     {{</ note >}}

 2. We will run Terraform to grant these privileges on the `dev_table` table.